Top 5 historic sites Croatia

 Photo: One of the main streets in the Diocletian palace in Split Croatia

-The Roman emperor Diocletian was delighted by the beauty of this part of the Adriatic coast.
+The Roman emperor Diocletian loved the beautiful Adriatic coast.
 So he decided to build his summer residence and military camp here.
-At the time when the construction of the site began, the area of today's city of Split was uninhabited.
-The area was covered with fields and vineyards.
+At the time when the construction began, the area of today's Split was uninhabited.
+It was covered with fields and vineyards.

 The reconstruction model of Diocletian palace